Button

 Spacing is an essential feature of the design system.
 Learn more about spacing in our guidelines.
 The following rules are applicable towards a button.

-• The button must follow a consistent pattern throughout the website or web application and must follow the sizing guidelines.
-At a base level, the button must be ` 3 rem (48px) ` in height and according to the screen size, must resize in height to values of ` 3.25 rem (52px) `, ` 2.5 rem (40px) ` and ` 2 rem (32px) ` accordingly.
+- The button must follow a consistent pattern throughout the website or web application and must follow the sizing guidelines.
+At a base level, the button must be

-• The padding in a button is defined by the size variation applied.
-The design system applies a 1.5 rem padding to the left and right of the button text.
-This padding is adjusted based on the size variation applied automatically.
+padding to the left and right of the button text.
+This padding is adjusted based on the size variation applied automatically. - The font size applied by the design system by default is

-• When an icon is added to a button, the padding on the left and right will auto adjust to accomadate the width of the icon and based on the size variation, adjust the padding value.
+to the base button.
+Font size also scales based on the size variation.
+The text is vertically aligned in the center, hence always maintaining a consistent height. - When an icon is added to a button, the padding on the left and right will auto adjust to accomadate the width of the icon and based on the size variation, adjust the padding value.